 This board is currently accepting applications until 02/12/2021.

 Applications will be kept on file for one year.

 The Retirement Investment Committee meets on at least a quarterly basis, usually on 4th Wednesdays February, May, August, and the Monday before Thanksgiving in November.
 Meeting times and locations vary.
 The Committee's purpose is to manage the assets of the County's Retirement System.
 Appointments are made for three-year terms of office.
 Contact: Jenna LeRoy 269-384-8090 or email.

 Road Commission of Kalamazoo County - (Official Site)

 The Board of County Road Commissioners meets on alternating Tuesdays at 3:00 p.m. at the Road Commission of Kalamazoo County’s (RCKC) office located at 3801 East Kilgore Road.
-The Road Commission, a separate legal entity, is charged with the responsibility for construction and maintenance of the Kalamazoo County road system.
-At least four of the five Board members must reside in a township.
+The Road Commission, a separate legal entity, is charged with the responsibility for construction and maintenance of the Kalamazoo County infrastructure system.
+At least four of the five Board members must reside in a township and are 6 year staggered terms.
 Contact: Joanna Johnson 269-381-3171; www.kalamazoocountyroads.com